zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 ### Poetry

 [Poetry](https://python-poetry.org/) is a well known tool in the packaging world.
 As visible in the Venn diagram it can do everything except for Python version management.
 Taking a look at the feature evaluation below you will see than Poetry does **not** support PEP 621.
-There has been an open issue about this on Github for about 1.5 years, but it hasn't been integrated into the main code base (yet).
+There has been an open issue about this on GitHub for about 1.5 years, but it hasn't been integrated into the main code base (yet).

 {{< img src="/posts/python/figures/poetry.png" width="50%" align="center" >}}